crack-byte/crack-byte/README.md

 # Abhishek Purohit a.k.a @crack-byte

 ## About Me
-Hi, I'm Abhishek Senior Associate Java Developer at OodlesTechnologies pvt ltd currently working on a project [Bhaasha]([Foo](http://foo.com)).
+Hi, I'm Abhishek Senior Associate Java Developer at Witty Brains Technologies pvt ltd currently working on a project [Brightlink].
 I am from Uttarakhand(India) , currently living in faridabad(Delhi-NCR).
 I am highly interested in learning Japanese Culture.
 So, Currently trying to learn japanese language from basics.let's hope that i would be able to speak japanese within a year.

 ## Hobbies
 - :sweat_smile: Exploring anything that bugs me.